 Rate revenues must cover the cost to operate the water and sewer systems, maintain the infrastructure, and invest in necessary capital improvement projects.
 These funds also help to cover the cost to purchase drinking water from the City of Dayton, pay for wastewater treatment at other facilities, and comply with regulations.
 The cost to maintain and operate this large water and sewer system is funded 100% by water and sewer rates, not tax dollars.
 Read more about some of our current and planned capital projects here.

 Most of our underground water and sewer infrastructure is more than 50 years old.
 Our two wastewater treatment plants were built about 40 years ago.
 As our infrastructure ages, it becomes more expensive to maintain and it needs to be upgraded or replaced.
 We must invest in our water and sewer system to ensure public safety and reliable services.

-In 2018, Montgomery County is implementing a new rate structure that will include a Capital Charge Fee.
+In 2018, Montgomery County implemented a new rate structure that included a Capital Charge Fee.
 This new fee will help provide stable funding to maintain and upgrade our aging system, as well as ensure long-term reliability and safety for our customers.

 For more information, you can download a copy of our 2018 Water & Sewer Rates Fact Sheet (PDF).

 You can also download a copy of our presentation about the 2018-2022 capital investment plan, "Investing in Your Water and Sewer System" (PDF).